 Joseph Flach & Sons are a trusted supplier of thousands of botanical ingredients and related products and have been in business since 1882.

 Whatever your need for Angelica Root Joseph Flach & Son will be delighted to supply you in bulk.
-We ship our products in minimum quantities of 10kg, and our preference is to provide in the original bag or container.
+Our strong preference is to ship our products in whole original bags or containers or multiples thereof.
 That being said we are hugely supportive of our customers and so will do our best to be flexible and responsive – for example, assisting growing businesses who require ingredients for product development and market testing.

 At Joseph Flach & Sons we pride ourselves on our ethical, fair trading – our high standards, an expectation of sustainable growing practices and demands for the protection and well being of all staff involved in the harvesting and shipping of our products is what has shaped our growing client list.